PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 ### Employees section

 - If any contact is associated with Company, that contact is shown under `Employees` section
-- Shows Name, phone number and email of the contact
+- Columns
+  - Name
-- Name is shown as hyperlink and clicking on it opens contact view dialog
+    - Name is shown as hyperlink and clicking on it opens contact view dialog on same page.
+  - Email
+  - Title
+    - If it is too long, it shows an ellipsis
+  - Work Phone
+    - Shows phone number in this format: `XXX-XXX-XXXX`
+  - Department
+    - If it is too long, shows elipsis.
 - If contact is Archived, it won't be available here.
+- Shows `-` when no data available for any column except Name.

 ### Organization Section